 Culture & Tourism

-Culture & Tourism grants assist nonprofits by supporting strong arts, culture, heritage and recreational activities to enhance the quality of life in the region and attract visitors.
+Culture & Tourism grants assist communities and nonprofits by supporting strong arts, culture, heritage and recreational activities.
+The goal of the program is to enhance the quality of life in the region and attract visitors.

 Contact: Danae Beaudette, 218-735-3022, Danae.Beaudette@state.mn.us

-Eligible Applicants: Nonprofits with projects located within the agency's service area.
-Multi-organization collaboration is encouraged.
+Eligible Applicants: Cities, townships, nonprofits and tribal units of government with projects located within the agency's service area.
+Multi-organization collaboration is welcomed and encouraged.

 Iron Range Resources & Rehabilitation works to improve economic opportunities for diversity and inclusion within our service area.